Alaska Airlines is killing off the Virgin America brand

 "While the Virgin America name is beloved to many, we concluded that to be successful on the West Coast we had to do so under one name - for consistency and efficiency, and to allow us to continue to deliver low fares," said Sangita Woerner, Alaska Airlines' vice president of marketing, in a statement.

 One major decision is still outstanding: The future of Virgin's Airbus fleet.
 Alaska is a long time Boeing stalwart and an airline spokeswoman said they are still pushing ahead with adding ten new A321neo jets from Airbus in 2017 and 2018.
-A decision on whether to remain all-Boeing on its Alaska Airlines brand "or move forward with a duel fleet strategy for future" will come later this year.
+A decision on whether to remain all-Boeing on its Alaska Airlines brand "or move forward with a duel [sic] fleet strategy for future" will come later this year.

 "Either way, the company will fly a mixed fleet for at least the next 6 years," the spokeswoman said.